mattbryanking/GVSU-CIS350-JUMPERS/docs/software_requirements_specification.md

     1. Levels shall not take more than 1 minute to complete using the optimal path.
     2. Jumps shall not span more than 3 units high, or 4 units in length, unless under the influence of powerups
     3. Each level shall have a minimum of 5 coins, and a maximum of 20 coins available.
+    4. colliding with a "kill box", "spike trap", or "slime" (death traps) shall kill the player, removing all powerups, and restarting the level
 3. Character/Object Collision
     1. Character shall not fall through solid objects
     2. Background objects shall not have collision
     3. One way objects shall only have collision on the correct side
     4. Character collision shall cause breakaway objects to start breaking
     5. Break away objects shall lose collision when broken // do if possible
+    6. powerups shall last throughout the entire level the player is currently on
+    7. negative powerups shall be removed if the "clear debuff" powerup is used

 # Non-Functional Requirements
 1. Player Movement